 The intent behind the AWOL offense and the severity of the absence will weigh heavily in the penalties given for the incident.
 Every AWOL case is different, and it is difficult to assess a guideline for the punishment.
 Factors that can influence the sentence include:

-- was the AWOL offense during a time of war
+- If the AWOL offense was during a time of war

-Most AWOL charges will result in the Army person being reduced to the lowest enlisted grade.
+Most AWOL charges will result in the individual being reduced to the lowest enlisted grade.
 In addition, the person charged usually faces a forfeiture of some pay and time in confinement.
-If the AWOL offense lasted for more than 30 days, the offender can face dishonorable discharge.
+If the AWOL offense lasted for more than 30 days, the offender can face a dishonorable discharge.

 FIRST STEPS TO REMEDY AWOL OFFENSES

-If you are AWOL, the first step you should take is to return to your Army control on a voluntary basis.
+If you are AWOL, the first step you should take is to return to your post voluntarily.
 If you have to be apprehended to face charges, penalties will be more severe.
 Upon your voluntary return, you will need to enlist the representation of a military defense attorney to ensure your rights are protected.
-An experienced AWOL attorney can often negotiate a reduced sentence by presenting your full story to the Army officials.
+An experienced AWOL attorney can often negotiate a reduced sentence by presenting your full story to military officials.
 Foshee & Yaffe lawyers in Oklahoma City have helped numerous AWOL offenders in defending their case.
 Our firm will stand by your side and help you receive a favorable outcome under military law.

 Do not allow the fear of the consequences prevent you from doing what is right.
-Contact our military defense attorneys today at (405) 378-3033 to relieve you from the anxiety you face, or contact us online.
+Call military defense attorneys today at (405) 378-3033 or contact us online to relieve you from the anxiety you face.
 We offer a free initial consultation.
-We will advocate for you and ensure you have a fresh start in the Army.